I can just hear the eyeballs rolling out there in cyber land but please save your judgement until after you read what I am trying to say.

 I do know that those of you that own bamboo fly rods completely understand where I am coming from.

-A bamboo fly rod is like nothing else in the outdoor pursuits.
+A bamboo fly rod is like nothing else in this outdoor pursuit.
 You hardly ever hear a hunter talk of their rifles or shotguns in such an affectionate way as we fly fishers talk about our "cane"

 I think their is some sort of mystical connection an angler feels with his rod pursuing trout on a river like the Metolius or a small chalk stream somewhere distant.